globalseismology/avni-courses.solid-earth-fundamentals/README.md

 ## Acknowledgements

 A project like this one is a culmination of feedback and input from several excellent colleagues and organizations.
-Some of them are listed in the {doc}`Acknowledgements <Acknowledgements>`.
+Some of them are listed in the [Acknowledgements](bin/Acknowledgements.ipynb).

 ## Feedback